 Erin K. Coyle

 Erin Coyle became interested in freedom of expression, access to information, and privacy when covering government issues and breaking news for several newspapers between 1998 and 2003.
-Since she joined the faculty at Louisiana State University, she has published a scholarly book and several articles on freedom of expression and privacy.
+Since she joined the faculty at Louisiana State University, she has published a scholarly book and articles on freedom of expression, newsgathering, access to information and places, and privacy.

 Coyle, E. (Winter 2018).
 Saving human trafficking victims from additional stigma: Privacy versus publication rights related to identifying images.
 Journal of Human Trafficking, 4(1), 102- 104.